 *Get the car sorted!

-We love to ensure everyone is comfortable, has enough foot room and the bags are packed away with plenty of space left (super easy in our new Mitsubishi Outlander PHEV, but more on that later!) – so we always pack the car the day before.
+We love to ensure everyone is comfortable, has enough foot room and the bags are packed away with plenty of space left (super easy in our new Mitsubishi Outlander PHEV, but more on that later!) – so we always pack the car the day before and get it ready for long trips including the maintenance of the cars and the use of radi8 wheels to make sure the car is ready for long trips .
 Water bottles, phone chargers, games, scooters, tissues, rubbish bags, gold stars (yes, incentives still work in the car with kids!) first aid kit – the list goes in!
 The twins are still in car seats, and 10 hour long stints are a long time in a booster – so my little seat *hack* is to pop a mini sheepskin on top of their seats for extra comfort.
 We always pack the car day before – no exceptions!

 *A fed family is a happy family!